 While there are other tests available like the popular StrengthFinder, the four-letter Myers-Briggs personality types remain some of the widely accepted and popular in American culture.

-Why Your Personality Type Matters
+Why Your Entrepreneur MBTI Personality Type Matters

 Wait, we write a small business software blog.
 So why do we care?
+It’s important if you want to know what the best personality type is for business.

 Even Forbes agrees your Myers-Briggs personality type vastly impacts your career trajectory.
-So it turns out your personality can impact your business, especially if you’re the key decision maker.
+So it turns out your personality can impact your business, especially if you’re the key decision-maker.

 A Crash Course in Myers-Briggs